Shawn Rhoden

-Shawn Rhoden (April 2, 1975 – November 6, 2021) was a Jamaican-American IFBB professional bodybuilder and past Mr. Olympia.
+Shawn Rhoden (April 2, 1975 – November 6, 2021) was a Jamaican-American IFBB Pro professional bodybuilder and past Mr. Olympia.
 He won the 2018 Mr. Olympia contest by defeating seven-time Mr. Olympia Phil Heath.

 Early life

-Born in Kingston, Jamaica, Rhoden migrated to the United States in 1990 and settled in Maryland.
+Born in Kingston, Jamaica, Rhoden immigrated to the United States in 1990 and settled in Maryland.
 He went through a period of alcohol addiction following the death of his father, Lloyd, in 2002 but overcame it with help from his friend Lenore Carroll.

 Career

-An aspiring football player in his early teens, Rhoden started bodybuilding in 1992 with inspiration from a past IFBB Mr. Universe winner, Yohnnie Shambourger.
-After an amateur career marked by several injuries and alcohol dependence, by 2010 Rhoden won his IFBB Pro card.
+An aspiring soccer player in his early teens, Rhoden started bodybuilding in 1992 with inspiration from a past IFBB Mr. Universe winner, Yohnnie Shambourger.
+He first competed in bodybuilding as a teenager, and won his first show weighing only 154 pounds.
+After an amateur career marked by several injuries and alcohol dependence, and after seven years away from bodybuilding stages, Rhoden earned his IFBB Pro card by winning the 2009 North American Championships.
 He was the 11th at the 2011 Mr. Olympia (Mr. Olympia debut), 3rd at the 2012 Mr. Olympia, and 4th at the 2013 Mr. Olympia competition.
 In 2014, Rhoden was third at the 2014 Mr. Olympia competition and then third again at the 2015 Mr. Olympia.
 In 2016, he was second.
 Two years later, he unseated Phil Heath to become the 2018 Mr. Olympia.
 Rhoden's age at the time, 43 years and 5 months, made him the oldest Mr. Olympia titleholder.

 Personal life and death

-In 2015, Shawn Rhoden and then partner Michelle Sugar had a daughter.
-The couple soon married in 2018.
-However, due to personal issues and allegations of infidelity, they divorced.
-Rhoden died from a heart attack on November 6, 2021.
+In 2015, Shawn Rhoden and then partner Michelle Richardson had a daughter.
+However, due to personal issues and allegations of infidelity, Michelle and Shawn separated in 2018.
+Rhoden died from a heart attack on November 6, 2021 at 46 years old.